Meg is an associate solicitor in the medical negligence department.

 During this time Meg split her time between the international injury department, assisting on severe brain injury, spinal cord, amputee and fatal accident claims with complex jurisdictional issues, and the firm’s pro bono department.
 Whilst working in the pro bono department Meg assisted individuals with life-changing injuries on a wide range of issues including debts, employment, housing and insurance.

 Meg obtained a degree in Law with French at Sheffield University.
 As part of her course Meg spent a year studying law at a French university.
 Meg proceeded to study the LLM LPC at the University of Law, graduating in 2014.

-Meg is passionate about the environment and sits on the firm’s green committee.
+Meg is passionate about the environment and is co-chair of the firm’s green committee.

 Meg George in the news